Early Sabbath Keeping in North America

 Although “R. E. Cotterell” (possibly the same person as R. F. Cottrell) was mentioned in a book by A. N. Dugger and C.O.
 Dodd of CG7 as a minister, it may be that they left a discussion of the early Cottrells out of their book because by the time they wrote, many of the Cottrells were clearly part of the SDA or SDB, and not COG, movements.

 The Cottrell family was quite prominent within the SDA movement for the entire 20th century.

 However, they have been included in this text because it seems that some of the Cottrells in the 17th,, 18th, and early 19th century were probably part of the true COG.
 The fact that ultimately their descendants decided to follow the church of Ellen White is unfortunate, but does not change the link of that family from Europe to the Americas.
 Roswell Cottrell was also semi-Arian and apparently held that position until his death.

 Furthermore, the Cottrell family helps demonstrate that there were Sabbath-keepers prior to the Millerite movement that ended up associated with it.
 Sabbath-keepers who expected the return of Christ were not a development that occurred after James and Ellen White (and some others associated with the Millerite movement) decided to observe the seventh-day Sabbath.

-Whether the Mumfords were part of the COG movement or not has been debated.
+The Mumfords were not part of the COG movement.
 The fact is that there were Sabbath-keeping groups in Rhode Island in the 1600s, and some of them held COG doctrines.
 At least some of them appear to have been the spiritual descendants, as well as part, of the Sardis era Church, whereas others were Protestants, not COG.